What's the Story?

-Hiring an advisor is similar to acquiring a client: both require you to identify, attract, qualify, interview, close, and assimilate him or her into the practice.
-While you likely have an ideal client profile that lays out traits (e.g., occupation, net worth, personality) of individuals you most want to work with, I bet you don’t have the same document for an advisor joining your firm.
+Hiring an advisor is similar to acquiring a client: both require you to identify, attract, qualify, interview, close, and assimilate that individual into the practice.
+While you likely have an ideal client profile that lays out traits (e.g., occupation, net worth, personality) of individuals you most want to work with, I bet you don’t have the same document for advisors you want to work with.
 If you’re planning to expand, here’s how to create one and use it to recruit the right advisor for your firm.

 1) Check Your Assumptions—and Consider Alternatives

 “I want a formalized succession plan.”
-Unless you have firsthand experience with a potential hire and know his or her work style, service model, and interests, you won’t know if this person is succession material.
+Unless you have firsthand experience with a potential hire and know their work style, service model, and interests, you won’t know if this person is succession material.
 Instead, contemplate establishing a simple continuity plan with an advisor you know outside your firm.
 This way, you can protect your clients while you continue to look for your ultimate successor.

 “I want to be able to share ideas with another advisor.”
 If that’s all, hiring a new advisor may be overkill.
 Instead, look for other opportunities to connect with advisors, such as attending local networking or business organization functions and using LinkedIn to find advisors in your area.